shifdub/kidnapped/docs/index.md

 * Kidnapped person

-	> As someone who has been in emergency situations before, I would like to be able to send out a discrete text to my family so they can call or come to help.
+	> As someone who has been in emergency situations before, I would like to be able to send out a discrete text to my family, so they can call or come to help.

 * My Friend Rubin